aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

     You should expect the active value for your StakePool to keep increasing.
 It's updated at every epoch, so it will be every two hours.

+Go to the bottom of this page if you want to know how to Add Monitoring Components (terraform only).

 ## Leaving Validator Set

 A node can choose to leave validator set at anytime, or it would happen automatically when there's not sufficient stake on the validator account.
+Before you shutdown the node, you should also need to make sure you leave validator set first (will take effect in next epoch).
 To leave validator set, you can perform the following steps:

 1. Leave validator set (will take effect in next epoch)

     ```
     aptos node leave-validator-set --profile ait3-operator --pool-address <owner-address>
     ```
+## Shutdown Nodes for Incentivized Testnet

+If you have ensured that your node left the validator set, you can now take down the validator node and cleanup the resources used by the node.

+### Using source code

+- Stop your node.
+- Remove the data directory: `rm -rf <your-data-directory>`
+- Remove the genesis blob file and waypoint
+- Depends on if you want to reuse your node identity, you can choose to keep or delete the `private-keys.yaml`, `validator-identity.yaml`, `validator-full-node-identity.yaml` files.

+### Using Docker

+- Stop your node and remove the data volumes, `docker compose down --volumes`
+- Remove the genesis blob file and waypoint
+- Depends on if you want to reuse your node identity, you can choose to keep or delete the `private-keys.yaml`, `validator-identity.yaml`, `validator-full-node-identity.yaml` files.

+### Using Terraform

+- Stop your node and delete all the resources: `terraform destroy`

+## Add Monitoring Components

+Note: This is currently only supported using Terraform.

+1. Set the `enable_monitoring` variable in your terraform module.
+For example:

+    ```
+    module "aptos-node" {
+      ...
+      enable_monitoring           = true
+      utility_instance_num        = 3  # this will add one more utility instance to run monitoring component
+    }
+    ```

+2. Apply the changes: `terraform apply`

+3. You should see a new pod getting created.
+Run `kubectl get pods` to check.

+4. Access the dashboard

+    First, find the IP/DNS for the monitoring load balancer.

+    ```
+    kubectl get svc ${WORKSPACE}-mon-aptos-monitoring --output jsonpath='{.status.loadBalancer.ingress[0]}'
+    ```

+    You can access the dashboard on `http://<ip/DNS>`